Christine-1122/Lazor-Project/README.md

 Output solution:
 ---------------

-A, B, C in output solution showed reflect block, opaque block and refract block. x is the fixed block which means no block is allowed here.
+- A, B, C in output solution showed reflect block, opaque block and refract block.
+- x:the fixed block which means no block is allowed here.